anas-ma007/anas-ma007/README.md

 <p>
   👩‍💻 Open to Work | Aspiring MERN Stack Developer 🚀

-Self-taught and driven, I am currently interning as a MERN Stack Developer at Brototype Kochi.
-Passionate about web development and eager to enhance my skills, I am actively seeking new opportunities to contribute to innovative projects.
+Self-taught and driven, Passionate about web development and eager to enhance my skills, I am actively seeking new opportunities to contribute to innovative projects.
 Let's connect and explore how I can add value to your team! 🤝

 faithfully...
 </p>